brettChapman/multivis_tutorials/README.md

 # README.md - `Chapman_et_al_2019`

 <p align="justify">
 This repository contains the tutorials for the Metabolomics review paper "Multivariate visualisation strategies in metabolomics: A review".
-There are five different tutorials explaining visualisations from PCA, Hierarchical Clustered Heatmaps (HCH), Polar Dendrograms, Spring-embedded network plots, and Hierarchical Edge Bundle plots, all demonstrated using a dataset from (<a href="https://physoc.onlinelibrary.wiley.com/doi/full/10.1113/EP087159">Lawler et al. (2018)</a>) published in <i>Experimental Physiolgy</i>.
+There are six different tutorials explaining visualisations from PCA, PCoA, Hierarchical Clustered Heatmaps (HCH), Polar Dendrograms, Spring-embedded network plots, and Hierarchical Edge Bundle plots, all demonstrated using a dataset from (<a href="https://physoc.onlinelibrary.wiley.com/doi/full/10.1113/EP087159">Lawler et al. (2018)</a>) published in <i>Experimental Physiolgy</i>.
 The tutorials stress the importance of multivariate analysis and provides multiple options for multivariate visualisation.
 Each tutorial can be downloaded and run locally through Jupyter Notebook or run on the cloud through Binder.
 </p>

 <br />